UPDATED FEB 21, 2020

 One of our favorite Birmingham specialty coffee shops also serves up a stellar healthy brunch.
-Next time you find yourself beautiful Birmingham, enjoy some brunch in this gorgeous space.
+Next time you find yourself in beautiful Birmingham, enjoy some brunch in this gorgeous space.
 We highly recommend the quinoa breakfast bowl; it’s a power bowl that will keep you feeling amazing until dinner.
 They also change up their brunch features based on seasonality.
-And as a bonus, Commonwealth serves brunch-y foods all week long — we can definitely take in those weekend vibes on a Wednesday.
+And as a bonus, Commonwealth serves brunch-y foods all week long — we can definitely take in those weekend vibes on a workday.

 You can spot the lights of the Townhouse sign from anywhere on the main drag of Woodward Ave.
 Trust us here — you need to follow them.
-With a full section devoted to breakfast greens (Powerhouse Bowl is our go-to) and killer avocado toast, you can’t go wrong.
+With a full section devoted to breakfast greens ("Powerhouse Bowl" is our go-to) and killer avocado toast, you can’t go wrong.
 Also, the vibes and ambiance here are incredible.
 It’s a perfect place to fill your belly and your Instagram feed.

 Toast is a friendly, retro-style hometown favorite with locations in Ferndale and Birmingham.
-Here, you’re you can explore a Ratatouille Skillet packed with roasted veggies and fresh eggs.
-Or, you can keep it classic with an epic avocado toast or an omelet (we love The Parisian).
+Here, you’re you can explore a "Ratatouille Skillet" packed with roasted veggies and fresh eggs.
+Or, you can keep it classic with an epic avocado toast or an omelet (we love the "Parisian").
 Toast is one of those weekend brunch places that you have to allocate time to wait (reserve a whole morning).
 But that’s a good sign, right?
-Fitt Tip: they serve up their breakfast fare all week long, so you can catch them on a Tuesday with no worries.
+Fitt tip: they serve up their breakfast fare all week long, so you can catch them on a Tuesday with no worries.

 Occupying the Grand Army of the Republic Building, Parks & Rec Diner is a cozy, quaint little brunch spot that pays homage to the City of Detroit Parks and Rec Department.
-The restaurant focuses on using foods sourced from local farms—as well as the highest quality ingredients available—and making everything else in-house.
+The restaurant focuses on using foods sourced from local farms and making everything else in-house.
 Not only that, but they offer a ton of vegan, vegetarian, gluten-free, and nut-free items.
-With delicious offers like the Fisherman’s Board, Turkish Eggs, and Carrot Cake French Toast, you’re sure to find something you like.
+With delicious offers like the "Fisherman’s Board", Turkish eggs, and carrot cake French toast, you’re sure to find something you like.

 The best Detroit sweat spots 💪, healthy eats 🥗, and fitness events 🎟 delivered straight to your inbox.